- Elephant chasing in Chiang Mai – Elephant Jungle Sanctuary Review

 - Bangkok Night Markets: where to go and when to go

 Chiang Mai Temples are a famous sight; there are a million and one temples in Chiang Mai, just as there are a million and one churches in Rome.
 A country that’s dedicated to Buddhism, it isn’t surprising for Chiang Mai to have a temple at every corner of the street.
 It’s definitely an exotic sight to those who aren’t used to seeing them, but it’s difficult to decide just which one is worth stopping by and paying your respect.
 It’s even harder trying to discern one from another when you are wandering the streets.

-There are an endless number of temples to visit, the blog post (pre April 2018) listed my top 5, which is now the top 5 famous temples, and I’ve added my top 5 beautiful temple as well as those from Chiang Rai that should not be missed!
+There are an endless number of temples to visit, the blog post (pre-April 2018) listed my top 5, which are now the top 5 famous temples, and I’ve added my top 5 beautiful temples as well as those from Chiang Rai that should not be missed!

 Top 5 temples to visit

 Wat Chedi Luang